 The attention of Shareholders who are individuals resident in the UK is drawn to the provisions of Chapter 2 of Part 13 of the Income Tax Act 2007 (the "transfer of assets abroad rules").
 These provisions are aimed at preventing the avoidance of income tax by such individuals through transactions resulting in the transfer of assets or income to persons (including companies) resident or domiciled abroad, and may render the individuals liable to income tax in respect of undistributed income of the Company on an annual basis.
-However, these provisions will not apply if the individual can satisfy HMRC that (broadly) the purpose of avoiding liability to UK taxation was not one of the purposes for which the transactions in question were effected or that the transactions in question were genuine commercial transactions and were not more than incidentally designed for the purpose of avoiding liability to UK taxation.
+However, these provisions will not apply if the individual can satisfy HMRC that (broadly) the purpose of avoiding liability to UK taxation was not one of the purposes for which the transactions and were not more than incidentally designed for the purpose of avoiding liability to UK taxation.
 If an individual has been charged to income tax on any income deemed to be his under these provisions, and that income is subsequently distributed to him, that individual will not incur a second charge to income tax on that distribution.